The Long Winters

-The Long Winters are an American indie rock band based in Seattle, Washington.
+The Long Winters is an American indie rock band based in Seattle, Washington.

 History

 Singer-songwriter John Roderick was born in Seattle, Washington, and grew up in Anchorage, Alaska.
 He later returned to Seattle, where he formed the Bun Family Players and The Western State Hurricanes.
-Following the disbandment of the latter, he was touring keyboardist for Harvey Danger.
+Following the disbandment of the latter, he became the touring keyboardist for Harvey Danger.

 In 2001, Harvey Danger singer-songwriter Sean Nelson suggested that he and Roderick record an album—half of the songs penned by Roderick, and the other half by Nelson.
 Death Cab for Cutie band member Chris Walla had recently opened up the Hall of Justice studio in Seattle and agreed to help them record.

 Roderick recruited Joe Bass of Sky Cries Mary and Brian Young of Fountains of Wayne to flesh out several of the songs, and gradually the album evolved to feature only Roderick's songs.
 After several months, The Worst You Can Do Is Harm was finished.

 Roderick traveled to New York, where he played solo shows and began to pen new songs.
 Several of these songs would eventually be included on The Long Winters' second album, When I Pretend to Fall.

 While there, he was contacted by Barsuk Records—the label that would release The Worst You Can Do Is Harm—who made it clear they wanted Roderick to tour to promote the release.
 He traveled back to Seattle and was joined by Chris Caniglia, former Western State Hurricanes drummer Michael Shilling and Eric Corson on bass.
-Thus, The Long Winters were born.
+Thus, The Long Winters was born.